eadali/ddcontrol/README.md

 Control Theory for humans.
 The PID controller design based entirely on experimental data collected from the plant.

+Please Star me on GitHub for further development.

 ## Simple PID Example
 ```python
 from ddcontrol.model import TransferFunction